fuzzymfx/fuzzymfx.github.io/content/posts/dsa.md

 	Stacks are used in applications where the order of elements is important, such as in compilers, browsers, etc. In compilers, the stack is used to store the operators and operands of an expression, and the order in which they are popped determines the order of evaluation. [*Refer*](https://www.geeksforgeeks.org/expression-evaluation/) to this link for more information.
 A function call is also implemented using a stack.
 When a function is called, the address of the next instruction is pushed onto the stack, and when the function returns, the address is popped from the stack.
 All of this becomes clear when you start coding.

 	The std::stack in C++ is implemented using a deque (double-ended queue).
 A deque is a type of queue where elements can be added or removed from both the front and the rear.
-It is implemented using arrays.
 The std::stack is a wrapper around the std::deque.

 	Stacks - O(1) to access the top element, O(1) to insert an element, O(1) to delete an element